OliverLaboratory/oliverlaboratory.github.io/about.md

 # Open Positions

-Please contact more info: carlos.oliver@vanderbilt.edu
+Looking for PhD and MSc students.
+Please contact me with your CV and project ideas: carlos.oliver@vanderbilt.edu